-Simon Sinek, one of my favorite thought-leaders, said: "People don't buy what you do.
-They buy why you do it.
-And what you do simply proves what you believe."
+Simon Sinek, one of my favorite thought‑leaders, said: “People don’t buy what you do.
+They buy why you do it.”
+So, how does brand photography prove what you believe, and why does that matter for your business?

 Hairstylist at Collage HairStudio, Miami